apache/axis-axis2-c-rampart/samples/secpolicy/README.txt

 ---
 * I am in a HURRY and I need to try a scenario
 --------------------------------------------
-If you are in a really hurry and need to try a scenario please use the test_scen.sh
+If you are in a real hurry and need to try a scenario please use the test_scen.sh
 Usage : %sh test_scen.sh scenarioX server-port
 e.g. %s test_scen.sh scenario3 8080